 It may seem obvious, but having a strong resume is key to landing your next position.
 Think of it as your first impression, a summary of all you’ve done and the value you bring to an organization.
 Creating a winning resume takes time, but it’s worth the effort, especially as technology evolves.
 These days, software bots typically decide whether you are qualified for a position long before an actual hiring manager ever lays eyes on your resume.

-Research shows that when resumes are easy to read, concise and well written, recruiters and hiring managers spend more time reviewing them - and hopefully end up calling you for a job interview!
+Research shows that when resumes are easy to read, concise, and well written, recruiters and hiring managers spend more time reviewing them - and hopefully end up calling you for a job interview!
 That gives you ideas for the format and lingo that works best in your specific field.
-Here are three tips for crafting a winning resume.
+Here are three tips for creating a winning resume.

 Less is more when it comes to formatting your resume.
-Use a basic font, like Times New Roman, that is easy to read.
+Use a basic font, like Times New Roman or Calibri.
+Something that is easy to read.
 If possible, keep your resume under two pages.
 Those software bots and potential employers prefer shorter, more concise resumes.

 - Summary or objective (tailor this to match the job you’re applying for)